How Rotating a JWT Secret Logged Out 34,000 Users and Exposed a Session Design Flaw

 • Mobile 401 interceptor.
 Both iOS and Android clients now have an Axios/URLSession interceptor that catches 401 responses, clears the stored token, and navigates to the login screen with a human-readable message rather than a blank screen.

 • Rate limiter carve-out for /auth/login.
-The login endpoint is now exempt from the general rate limiter and has its own dedicated limit with exponential back-off per IP — so legitimate re-auth surges don't get blocked alongside actual brute-force attempts.
+The login endpoint is exempt from the general rate limiter and has its own dedicated limit with exponential back-off per IP, so legitimate re-auth surges don't get blocked alongside actual brute-force attempts.

 • Rotation runbook.
 A documented procedure in the team wiki: what to set, what to monitor, how long to keep the overlap window, and how to verify the rotation completed cleanly before removing the previous secret.

 • A secret you've never rotated is a secret you can't safely rotate.
-If your first rotation is also your first time discovering whether the rotation is safe, you will have an incident.
+If your first rotation is also your first time finding out whether the rotation is safe, you'll have an incident.
 Rotation drills belong in staging, not as a surprise in production.

-• Symmetric JWT + single secret has no graceful degradation.
+• Symmetric JWT with a single secret has no graceful degradation.
 It works fine until you need to rotate, revoke, or audit.
 Adding a version claim costs nothing and buys everything.

 • Rate limiters need to know about planned surges.
 A login surge caused by a forced logout looks identical to a credential-stuffing attack.
 Plan for both patterns differently.

 • Mobile clients need a 401 strategy, not just a 401 response.
 A bare 401 is a complete session failure on mobile.
-The client must know how to recover, not just fail.
+The client has to know how to recover.

 • Security work can feel like an outage to users.
 Communicate.
 Even a brief status page update saying "we rotated security credentials, please log in again" would have halved the support tickets.